 Compare the Cost of Honda Civic Insurance by Model Year and Company

-The Average Cost to Insure a Honda Civic by Company
+Average Cost and Cheapest Companies for Insuring a Honda Civic

 Is a Honda Civic Expensive to Insure?

 Insurance companies evaluate several factors to determine policy rates for the Honda Civic, which has an MSRP of $23,645 for 2022 model years.
 Considering the vehicle's price, insurers may adjust premiums to cover potential repair costs in the event of an accident.
 Consequently, the Honda Civic generally entails moderately priced insurance rates, balancing affordability and comprehensive coverage.

 While cost is important, you should look into factors like customer satisfaction and claims management when shopping for Honda Civic insurance.
 MoneyGeek found that the best car insurance companies for this make and model are: